bsmeding/bsmeding.github.io/docs/nautobot_the_ultimate_network_cmdb.md

 ## A True Single Source of Truth (SSoT)

 Nautobot shines as a **Single Source of Truth**.
 I store my entire network inventory in it: devices, interfaces, IPs, VLANs, locations, and more.
 With this data in one place, I can drive every automation process — fully based on structured, validated information.
+This while Nautobot is not the master/owner of the data.
+For example when using `Infoblox` as DDI that still have the owner role, but Nautob synchronize the data between Infoblox so that the Single Pane of Glass is Nautobot and the DDI-role will be kept on the Infoblox devices.

 ```python
 # Example: Accessing Nautobot device data using GraphQL